PrairieLearn/PrairieLearn/docs/assessment.md

 You can select a set from the list of [standardized assessment sets](course.md#standardized-assessment-sets) or create your [own](course.md#adding-your-own-assessment-sets).

+## Assessment units

+An assessment will belong to the unit named by its `unit` property.
+By default, an assessment defined without an explicit unit will belong to the "Default" unit.
+Units are optional fields that are used to control the order that assessments are displayed to students.
+For more information, see [Course configuration](course.md#assessment-units).

 ## Assessment types

 Each assessment has a `type`, as listed below.
 A randomized assessment is one where each student gets a different set of questions in a randomized order, while a non-randomized assessment shows all students the same list of questions in the same order.
 Broadly speaking, randomized assessments are designed for exams and non-randomized assessments are designed for homeworks.